-According to the MINT UK company database, Watlington is home to around 400 businesses.
+Per the MINT UK company database, Watlington is home to around 400 businesses.

-Watlington has a hub of shops and services but has suffered a number of closures in the last few years, the most recent closure being Barclays bank on the High Street.
+Watlington has a hub of shops and services but has suffered several closures in the last few years, the most recent closure being Barclays bank on the High Street.
 Currently there is also uncertainty of the future location of the post office.
 In putting together the WNDP, future economic sustainability and growth needs to be taken into account.